fkmiec/goscript/README.md

 * Execute simple go code directly on the command line
 * Write go source files anywhere in your filesystem and execute them like a script with shebang
 * Compile go code into named binaries you can use anywhere like common system commands (e.g. cat, echo, ls, grep, find, etc.)
 * Support to make writing short scripts easier, like handling boilerplate and automating imports
+* Automatically downloads missing modules required by imports (and auto removes them if code importing them is deleted)
 * Organizes everything in one dedicated project, accessible system-wide through the **goscript** command
 * Options to generate templates for go scripts, list existing commands and print paths to project and source code to facilitate editing and maintenance.
 * Flexibility.
 If you want to write a shebang script for local use, great.
 If you want to write a throw-away one-liner with hard-coded arguments, no problem.
 If you want to write a reusable system command ... why not?
 It's your choice.